❤️Pantry Staples ~ Grocery Lists & More❤️

 My husband’s great-grandmother wrote this: “Syrup was made from cane, and to get the sugar, the syrup was boiled low and then dripped through a sack.
 The sugar left in the sack was brown, but had a good flavor.”

 Well, back to My Pantry List…I do try to be very frugal and attempt to mimic these “old ways” as best I can.
 My GOAL is to simplify by making some of these from scratch, such as mixes, dressings and such; and also growing MORE things!
 I also want to get a few goats for milk, cheese, and making goat milk soap.
-(UPDATE on the goats: We now have goats!
+UPDATE on the goats: We now have goats!
 Although no milkers right now.
 ANOTHER UPDATE: We now have a milk goat that will have a little one in about March of 2022.

 UPDATE: Over the past few years, with concerns over GMO's, additives and other chemicals, my list has changed somewhat to include more organic products.